ISCB-Academy/Ensembl-genome-browser-and-REST-API/README.md

 - If you would like to complain/suggest/contribute to this project, feel free to open a issue :heart_decoration:
 - Please follow our [contributing guidelines](https://github.com/ISCB-Academy/Ensembl-genome-browser-and-REST-API/blob/main/CONTRIBUTING.md).

-## Citation

-If you use any of the materials of this lesson, please cite as:
-> FIXME

 ## License